Updated 3 December 2021

 - have a valid COVID‑19 test certificate issued within 48 hours of the time of sample collection and scheduled flight departure

-- take a COVID‑19 Rapid Antigen or Rapid PCR test at the airport 6 hours prior to departure
+- take a COVID‑19 Rapid Antigen or Rapid PCR test with a QR code at the airport 6 hours prior to departure

 - receive prior approval from the ICA (and from GDRFA if they reside in Dubai)